 The financial analysis assumes a 20 year life cycle, starting with the beginning of the Post-Grace Period Stage on January 1, 2013, and continuing through 2032.
-The Financial Model used to perform the financial analysis assumes that the 6 year Recommended Accelerated Deployment Scenario Schedule is adopted and that deployment will commence in early-mid-2014.
+The Financial Model used to perform the financial analysis assumes that the Accelerated Deployment Schedule is adopted and that deployment will commence in mid-2014.